openfaas/media/README.md

 # media

-This repository contains our presskit for official logos and media.
+This repository contains the OpenFaaS Ltd press-kit for official logos and media.

 You can also use the OpenFaaS &reg; logos to create your own SWAG / Stickers but should distribute them free of charge.

 If you are planning an event or meet-up then you can order stickers from the manufacturer (below) in bulk for a discount.

+## Entities

+OpenFaaS Ltd. was registered by Alex Ellis in 2017 to support the OpenFaaS project and community.

+OpenFaaS Ltd. is a registered company in England & Wales with number: 11076587, registered address: Peterborough UK.

+OpenFaaS &reg; was registered in the UK Feb 2018 and OpenFaaS has been in use by the project since 2017.

 ## Taglines & hashtags